 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

 Laryngectomy is surgery to remove all or part of the larynx (voice box) in your throat.

 Complete laryngectomy; Partial laryngectomy

-Total laryngectomy is major surgery that is done in the hospital.
+Laryngectomy is major surgery that is done in the hospital.
 Before surgery you will receive general anesthesia.
-This will make you asleep and unable to feel pain.
+You will be asleep and pain-free.

 There are many less invasive surgeries to remove part of the larynx.